 Visit to The Venture Center, a business accelerator in Little Rock, Ark., January 2019.
 Shown from left to right are Ola Okeshola of fintech startup Gerald; Wayne Miller, the center’s executive director; Bullard; and Robert Hopkins, then senior vice president and regional executive of the St. Louis Fed’s Little Rock Branch.
 (See additional photos from this zone tour.)

 Meeting at Wilson Cafe in Wilson, a small Delta town in Arkansas undergoing a revival, March 2017.
 Shown in the photo are Bullard (center); Douglas Scarboro, senior vice president and regional executive at the St. Louis Fed’s Memphis Branch (second from right); and civic leaders from eastern Arkansas.
 (See the full list of names and additional photos from this zone tour.)

 Visit to Bourbon Barrel Foods in Louisville, Ky., May 2015.
-Pictured from left to right are Matt Jamie of Bourbon Barrel Foods, a soy sauce microbrewery; David Heintzman and Alice Houston, then board members of the St. Louis Fed’s Louisville Branch (Houston is currently on the St. Louis Fed’s board of directors); Bullard; and Nikki Jackson, senior vice president and regional executive of the Louisville Branch.
+Pictured from left to right are Matt Jamie of Bourbon Barrel Foods, a soy sauce microbrewery; David Heintzman and Alice Houston, then board members of the St. Louis Fed’s Louisville Branch; Bullard; and Nikki Lanier, then senior vice president and regional executive of the Louisville Branch.